Last updated on April 27, 2022

 These are a little easier to recognize because they have the word “ranked” in the event title.
 As long as it’s titled “ranked,” you’re working toward rewards.
 If it doesn’t, then you’re not.
 Simple as that.

-Both the Standard ranked environment and the Historic ranked environment affect your one and only Constructed rank.
+The Standard, Historic, Alchemy, and Explorer ranked formats affect your one and only Constructed rank.
 They’re not separate.
 If you grind to Platinum in ranked Standard, that means you’re also Platinum in ranked Historic.

 How Long Does the Season Last?